 No Pain, No Gain

 If, like me, you’re into medical TV shows and the like, then you’ll love this place.
 There’s an old wooden operating table on show and you’ll learn about how people in London were operated on even before anesthesia was invented!
 The theatre is in the garret of St Thomas’s Church roof, quite close to London Bridge tube station.
 It was also used to store herbs and opium.
 It’s right up there with the best things to do in London in terms of alternative experiences and I highly recommend a visit.

 Sure, you can visit anytime, but London in Fall/Autumn really is one of the best places you can be on earth in my opinion.

 A Bit of Blues?

-No, I’m not talking about Chelsea Football Club (even though that would be awesome!).
+No, I’m not talking about Chelsea Football Club (although going to a football match is one of my favourite things to do in London).
 This place is London’s original blues bar and has live music 7 nights a week, with free admission.
 It’s in Soho and the closest tube station is Oxford Circus.